mullvad/mullvadvpn-app/BuildInstructions.md

   too.

-- Install a protobuf compiler (version 3 and up), it can be installed on most major Linux distros via the package name `protobuf-compiler` (Fedora also requires `protobuf-devel`), `protobuf` on macOS via Homebrew, and on Windows binaries are available on their GitHub [page](https://github.com/protocolbuffers/protobuf/releases) and they have to be put in `%PATH`.
+- Install a protobuf compiler (version 3 and up), it can be installed on most major Linux distros via the package name `protobuf-compiler`, `protobuf` on macOS via Homebrew, and on Windows binaries are available on their GitHub [page](https://github.com/protocolbuffers/protobuf/releases) and they have to be put in `%PATH`.
+An additional package might also be required depending on Linux distro:
+  - `protobuf-devel` on Fedora.
+  - `libprotobuf-dev` on Debian/Ubuntu.

 ## Linux